 As very first stop of our one month-trip through Peru, we spent several days in the jungle.
-I’m a big nature lover so my boyfriend didn’t need to do much in order to convince me to travel there.
+I’m a big nature lover so I didn’t need much to be convinced me to travel there.
 There are many options to visit the jungle in South America, but Iquitos is kind of a special place.
 The city is only reachable by plane or boat, there are no roads leading to this city.
 It’s completely surrounded by the Amazon jungle.

 How to get to Iquitos?